Vancouver poised to become LNG bunkering hub

 These ships also emit sulphur oxides, nitrogen oxides, particulate matter and other smog forming chemicals into the local airshed, which can have direct impacts on the environment and local residents.

-LNG, however, represents a significant opportunity for the marine industry to embark on a lower emissions future that would significantly reduce emissions in B.C. now and support the province’s lower carbon economy.
-LNG reduces sulphur oxide emissions by over 90 per cent and nitrogen oxide by up to 85 per cent versus bunker fuel oil and GHG emissions by 19 percent.
+LNG, however, represents a significant opportunity for the marine industry to embark on a lower emissions future that would significantly reduce emissions in BC now and support the province’s lower carbon economy.
+LNG reduces sulphur oxide emissions to almost zero and nitrogen oxide by up to 95 per cent versus bunker fuel oil and GHG emissions by 19 percent.

 More than 3,000 foreign vessels arrive at the Port of Vancouver each year.
 Converting just one container ship or cruise ship from marine fuel to LNG would be the equivalent of removing the combined GHG emissions of about 19,800 vehicles off the road each year.

 Around the world there are 159 vessels that are powered by LNG with another 145 on order.
 This is a fraction of the vessels in operation around the world, according to international shipping registrar DNV GL, but the number is growing rapidly.
 The world is also moving to support those vessels with European Union countries obligated to build LNG bunkering facilities at all major maritime and in-land ports by 2025.